Skip to main content

 Where psychiatric medical assessment is required, this must be clear within the handover of the case and further information may be required from the appropriate psychiatrist.

-5.6 Decision and outcome pathway, discharge of the child or young person into the community
+5.7 Decision and outcome pathway, discharge of the child or young person into the community

 • Where the clinician or care coordinator (where known to the service) is not available to undertake the 7-day review, it is the responsibility of the assessing worker to ensure that the child or young person and parent, carer or legal guardian are clear as to who will undertake this assessment.
-This may be a member of the Crisis team.
+This may be a member of the Chldren’s Crisis team.
 Information should be provided to the child or young person and parent, carer or legal guardian as to when and how to contact the service in the interim (crisis card).
-This should be recorded clearly in the electronic patient record
+This should be recorded clearly in the electronic patient record (EPR).

-5.6.1 Decision and outcome pathway, where the child or young person is not fit for discharge and remains on the ward
+5.7.1 Decision and outcome pathway, where the child or young person is not fit for discharge and remains on the ward

 If on assessment the child or young person is not fit for discharge and remains on the ward, the following minimum standards will apply:

-• for young person on ward with eating disorder, the plan of contact will be agreed between the ward and the eating disorders team
+• For young person on ward with eating disorder, the plan of contact will be agreed between the ward and the eating disorders team.

 • an outline of the identified problem and core principles of care

-• any observation required, for what purpose and describe how this should be undertaken ( for example, frequency, proximity, role of parents, carers or legal guardian)
+• any observation required, for what purpose and describe how this should be undertaken (for example, frequency, proximity, role of parents, carers or legal guardian)

 • frequency of visits planned by CAMHS workers